Coronavirus cases soar in Italy as authorities scramble to find patient zero - Local News 8

 “We are asking basically that everyone who has come from areas stricken by the epidemic to remain under a mandatory house stay,” Speranza said at a Saturday press conference.

-Italy’s top football league, Serie A, canceled at least three games scheduled to be played in Lombardy and Veneto regions.
+Italy’s top soccer league, Serie A, canceled at least three games scheduled to be played in Lombardy and Veneto regions.

 Atalanta versus Sassuolo, Hellas Verona versus Cagliari, and Inter Milan versus Sampdoria were suspended, according to Serie A’s website on Sunday.